Test Results Import

 ## Custom frameworks

-For frameworks not covered by an existing adapter, push results directly through the `POST /ingestion/entities/datasets/stats` endpoint of the [ODD Specification](/introduction/main-concepts.md#odd-specification).
-This is the same Ingestion API contract that every other producer uses; you author a small client that maps your framework's outcomes onto ODD's `DataEntityList` schema with `DataQualityTest` and `DataQualityTestRun` entity types.
-See the specification's [Ingestion API documentation](https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md) for the wire contract.
+For frameworks not covered by an existing adapter, push results directly through the platform's [Ingestion API](/introduction/main-concepts.md#odd-specification) — the same contract every other producer uses.
+Author a small client that maps your framework's outcomes onto ODD's `DataEntityList` schema with the `DataQualityTest` and `DataQualityTestRun` entity types, and POST that payload to **`POST /ingestion/entities`**.

 ## Where to next